busayojee/dino-terminal/README.md

 To install, simply ```pip install dino-terminal```

 ## How to play the game
-- Press the Space Bar to jump over obstacles
+- Press the space bar key to jump over obstacles
-- Press the down arrow key to duck beneath hovering obstacles
+- Press the down arrow key (↓) to duck beneath hovering obstacles

 ## Possible Updates
 - Easter Eggs